What can I do?

 Challenging an application for an adoption order

-This underlines that it is essential to challenge a care order as soon as possible if you do not consider it was validly made – it is too late to wait until the time that applications are made to apply for adoption.
+It is always better to make your challenges and objections during the care proceedings.
+It is essential to challenge a care order as soon as possible if you do not consider it was validly made – it is too late to wait until the time that applications are made to apply for adoption.

 As the Judge commented at para 26 of his judgment:

 Indeed, the majority of the mother’s statement is concerned with the repetition and correction of perceived past wrongs sustained by her.
 This was also the position with regard to her oral submissions.
 This means that inevitably she does not accept as a “starting point” District Judge Shaw’s decision nor his findings.
 As a matter of logic, therefore, she finds it impossible to address the issue of “changes in circumstances” because broadly her parenting circumstances, when the children were removed, were perfectly acceptable and therefore no change is required.
-Accordingly, an intellectual impasse results
+Accordingly, an intellectual impasse results.

 - Step One: establish a change of circumstances.
 The court has already decided by making a final care order that the parent has caused or is likely to cause a child significant harm.
 Therefore the parent must show the court what is different NOW.
 This is discussed in more detail below;